chrislattman/blogging-project/docs/terminal-commands/README.md

 - Do this if you want anyone to see your message/file, but be able to verify it was you who signed that message/file
 - To verify someone else's signature, you need to import their public key; see [Key management](#key-management)
 - Option 1: sign a text file
-    - `gpg --clearsign -o <output-text-file> <text-file>`
+    - `gpg --clearsign <text-file>`
-        - This stores both the contents of the text file and your signature in the output text file, whose contents will begin with
+        - This stores both the contents of the text file and your signature in a file of the form `<text-file>.asc`, whose contents will begin with
             ```
             -----BEGIN PGP SIGNED MESSAGE-----
             ```